-- Is an Enforcement action appropriate? - If an Enforcement action is appropriate, what is the most effective sanction? - How does FINRA ensure it is being "fair and effective" as a regulator?
+- Is an enforcement action appropriate? - If an enforcement action is appropriate, what is the most effective sanction? - How does FINRA ensure it is being "fair and effective" as a regulator?

-Arguably of most interest to regulated entities - and the scope of this Client Alert - is the first question: is an Enforcement action appropriate?
-According to Ms. Schroeder, this question rests on three interrelated inquiries:
+Arguably, of most interest to regulated entities - and within the scope of this article - is the first question: Is an enforcement action appropriate?
+According to Schroeder, this question rests on three interrelated inquiries: